Children with special educational needs

 - Sharing information about my child

 School staff will help you if your child requires an individual education plan.
 This plan is written specifically for your child to address their academic and personal needs.
 All staff working with your child at school will use the plan.
-Your input to the planning process is very important and regular reviews will be conducted to ensure the plan is current and relevant.
+Your input in the planning process is very important and regular reviews will be conducted to ensure the plan is current and relevant.

 Your child may not need an individual education plan however most children who require a lot of changes to their education program or their environment will need one.
-This plan is necessary as the school receives an allocation for your child under the new student-centred funding model, where funding is provided based on the needs, and the teaching and learning requirements of your child.
+This plan is necessary as the school receives an allocation for your child under the student-centred funding model, where funding is provided based on the needs, and the teaching and learning requirements of your child.

 Your child may also need a health care plan if they require health care support.
 Talk with a staff member at your school about the details of your child’s health needs.
 You will need to complete a student health care summary and staff at your school can help you with this.